Eric Haase Player Props: Tigers vs. Rangers

-On Monday, Eric Haase (.176 slugging percentage in past 10 games, with zero homers) and the Detroit Tigers play the Texas Rangers, whose starting pitcher will be Nathan Eovaldi.
-First pitch is at 1:10 PM ET.
+The Detroit Tigers, including Eric Haase (.152 slugging percentage in past 10 games, including no homers), battle starter Martin Perez and the Texas Rangers at Comerica Park, Tuesday at 6:40 PM ET.

-In his last game he had a hitless showing (0-for-4 with an RBI) against the White Sox.
+In his last game he had a hitless showing (0-for-3) against the Rangers.

 Eric Haase Game Info & Props vs. the Rangers